The Nature Creative – An interview with The Dogwood Dyer

 Have you ever wondered how to start a dye garden?
 Which plants should we begin with?
 If so, then you'll love this interview with Liz Spencer - The Dogwood dyer.
 I started a small dye garden on my balcony this summer and one of the people who inspired me to do this was Liz, the textile artist behind The Dogwood Dyer.
 Today I'm honoured to welcome Liz to my blog.
 Liz is an incredible designer, natural dyer, grower and inspiring artist.
 So go and grab a cup of tea (it's quite a long one!) and enjoy this inspiring chat with Liz about her plants and the tips she has for us...

 WHAT IS THE NATURE CREATIVE?
 This is a series of interviews with makers, artists, herbalists and plant lovers who work with botanicals.
-It’s an expansion of my magazine — Plants Are Magic.
-Ever since I started Plants Are Magic magazine about 18 months ago, I dreamt of continuing these conversations with other makers on my blog.
+It's an expansion of my magazine — Plants Are Magic.
+Ever since I started Plants Are Magic magazine, I dreamt of continuing these conversations with other makers on my blog.
 This is the second interview in the Nature Creative series.
-Click here to find the whole set of interviews.
 Hope you enjoy reading!

 For the past few years you've been living in a house on your aunt and uncle's heritage orange grove.
 Amongst the orange trees, you've developed a beautiful dye garden full of so many incredible plants.
 Did you plan the garden at the beginning or did it slowly take shape over time?

 Yes, for the past three years we've had the honor of taking care of an old farmhouse with an orange grove which has been in my partner Sam's family for generations.
 It's quite a departure from the Brooklyn apartment that was our abode before!
 I've had more space than I can reasonably handle myself as a mom of two small kids, but it's been a delight to see the dye garden that I started 3 years ago develop slowly.